 Objectives The majority of the Lobbying Codes of Conduct have similar objectives e.g. to: of the foster transparent and ethical lobbying Code respect the independence of the public decision - making process respect democratic processes promote high professional standards and good practice.
 Ethical The majority of the Lobbying Codes of Conduct are underpinned by principles such as: behaviour promoting trust in the integrity of the government processes principles ensuring that lobbying is conducted in accordance with public expectations of transparency, integrity and honesty.
 Acting with openness and professionalism. maintaining loyalty to their client's interest and maintain their independence.
 Rules Examples of rules that might be included in Codes of Conduct are: Prohibition on improper influence, bribery, acting corruptly and obtaining information in an unfair, untruthful or other fraudulent manner.
 Prohibitions on gifts and hospitality.
 Some codes allow a token of appreciation up to a certain monetary value (e.g. Canada).
 Prohibition on taking advantage of the presence on the register/ access to information, misinforming public officials and decision makers and refraining from disclosing information obtained for commercial and publicity purposes.
-Requirements for lobbyists to respect confidentiality and avoid conflicts of interests.
-Requirements for lobbyists to disclose their obligations, identity and interests under the law and inform the public official of their registration status.
+Requirements for lobbyists to respect confidentiality and avoid conflicts of interests. • Requirements for lobbyists to disclose their obligations, identity and interests under the law and inform the public official of their registration status.
 Requirements to demonstrate respect for public bodies and democratic processes Australian code of conduct contains a provision on lobbyist abstaining from making "exaggerated claims about the nature of their access to Government representatives" Register The majority of jurisdictions that regulate lobbying have a lobbying register where lobbyists are required sign up to a register if they wish to conduct lobbying activities.
 Varying levels of disclosure required Benefits Often, compliance with a regulated code enables access to decision makers.
 E.g. in the EU lobbyists are required to sign up to the code of conduct to be granted access to the European Parliament to conduct lobbying activities.
 Lobbyists in Israel are required to wear a unique identification badge stating their name and name of the corporation, when conducting lobbying activities in the Knesset.
 In Australia, Government representatives are advised to only deal with lobbyists who have registered to the voluntary code.
-Codes also have intangible benefits around reputation and trust Sanctions Sanctions depend on whether the code is regulated or voluntary Suspension and deregistration which results in the lobbyist being prohibited to lobby while officials or access partials are access. public officials or access certain premises.
-Reporting to the Parliament / negative publicity Grining Long thems (United States Connects) Criminal sanctions (United States, Canada) Civil panelties and fines.
-Davids Civil penalties and fines Compa Code of Conduct (Labbring Acts are subject to go in a second to the code of Reviews Some Codes of Conduct/ Lobbying Acts are subject to reviews every three to five years.
+C 1 Codes also have intangible benefits around reputation and trust Sanctions Sanctions depend on whether the code is regulated or voluntary Suspension and deregistration which results in the lobbyist being prohibited to lobby The officials or passes section promises. public officials or access certain premises.
+Reporting to the Parliament / negative publicity Criminal continue (United States Canada) Criminal sanctions (United States, Canada) Civil papalties and fines.
+Davieus Civil penalties and fines Some Codes of Conduct / Johnwing Acts are subject to reviews every three to five years.
+Reviews Some Codes of Conduct/ Lobbying Acts are subject to reviews every three to five years.